The Briefly Write Prompt Game aims to inspire bold, succinct micro fiction and poetry.

 Submit your photography, poetry or prose in the normal way, mentioning in your email that you have donated.

-Please note: We select our favourite writing and photography; whether or not you donate will have no impact on the outcome of your submission.
+NOTE ~ We publish our favourite writing and photography: whether or not you donate will have no impact on the outcome of your submission.
 We do, however, greatly appreciate any support.
-Every penny we receive goes directly to running Briefly Write.
+Every penny we receive is spent directly on the costs of running Briefly Write (i.e. website + paying writers).

-Please send up to 3 images (attached as JPEG files) in an email to submissions@brieflywrite.com
+Please attach up to 3 images to an email and send it to submissions@brieflywrite.com

 In the body of your email, please include a short third-person bio.
 You can also add links to your website/social media, which we would be happy to promote.